 DHCW was created by the Welsh Government in April 2021.
 The Welsh Government has been led by Labour continuously since 1999 — twenty-seven years.

 Labour chose the governance model.
 Labour appointed the board.
 Labour approved the CEO.
 Labour set the budget.
 Labour designed the oversight framework.
-And when every single one of DHCW's nine major programmes ended up under the highest tier of government intervention, it was Labour's own Cabinet Secretary who had to announce it.
+And when every single one of DHCW's nine major programmes ended up under Level 3 government intervention, it was Labour's own Cabinet Secretary who had to announce it.

 In March 2025, Jeremy Miles told the Senedd: